-Michael Zimmerman, owner of Zimmerman Tree Service, which has offered insect and tree disease management in Palm Beach County for 39 years, says he has been doing preventive treatment for palms against lethal bronzing throughout the county, including on the barrier islands.
-Once infected with this disease, the tree dies.
+Michael Zimmerman, the owner of Zimmerman Tree Service, which has offered insect and tree disease management in Palm Beach County for 39 years, says he has been doing preventive treatment for palms against lethal bronzing throughout the county, including on the barrier islands.
+Once infected with this disease, a tree dies.
 Unlike lethal yellowing, there is no treatment for lethal bronzing.
 However, the antibiotic oxytetracycline can be given to nearby trees for prevention against the disease, which is spread by planthopper insects.

 Symptoms of Lethal Bronzing

 There are symptoms to look out for if you are concerned about your palms having lethal bronzing.
 Some of these symptoms include:

 - Bronze-colored dying lower fronds

 - Flower spikes that die prematurely

 - New palms that die and fold over